WordPress/gutenberg/packages/components/src/range-control/README.md

 - Type: `Number`
 - Required: No

-#### required

-If true having the input field empty is invalid.
-If false having the input field empty is valid.

-- Type: `Boolean`
-- Required: Yes
-- Default: false

 ## Related components

 - To collect a numerical input in a text field, use the `TextControl` component.